 5. Guerilla Marketing Campaigns: 3M

-Finally, guerilla marketing campaigns are another excellent example of an “experience marketing” strategy that generates incredible results.
-Although they require companies to take some risks and think outside the box, they’re a fantastic way to catch customers off guard and improve your chances of going “viral” with a marketing tactic.
+Finally, guerilla marketing campaigns are another excellent example of an engagement marketing strategy that generates incredible results.
+Although they require companies to take some risks and think outside the box, they’re a fantastic way to catch customers off guard and improve your chances of going “viral” with your next marketing campaign.

 Guerrilla campaigns are designed to spark interactivity by offering unique experiences in unexpected spaces.
 A standout example is 3M’s famous campaign, where they locked $3 million behind two panes of their “break-proof” glass and dared passers-by to try breaking it.